yashmadan123/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

 # Get Started With OpenAI And Build Natural Language Solution

-### Overall Estimated Duration: 8 Hours

-## Overview

 Welcome to your Develop Generative AI Solutions with Azure OpenAI service workshop!
 We've prepared a seamless environment for you to explore and learn about the connection between artificial intelligence (AI), Responsible AI, and text, code, and image generation.
-Let's begin by making the most of this experience:
+Let's begin by making the most of this experience.

+### Overall Estimated Duration: 4 Hours

+## Overview

+## Objective

+By the end of this lab, you will be able to:

+## Pre-requisites

+## Architecture

+## Architecture Diagram

+## Explanation of Components

 ## Accessing Your Lab Environment